GopikaVelusamy/Traffic-Flow-Forcasting/README.md

-# Traffic-Flow-Forcasting

-Traffic Flow Forecasting using GCN + Transformer + Cross-Attention
+#Traffic Flow Forecasting using GCN + Transformer + Cross-Attention

-Project Overview
+#Project Overview

 This project implements a hybrid deep learning model for spatio-temporal traffic forecasting by combining Graph Convolutional Networks (GCNs), Transformers, and a Cross-Attention mechanism.
 Traffic prediction is a complex problem influenced by both spatial dependencies (road network structure) and temporal patterns (traffic changes over time).